UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

 ### The vertical pullback pasting property

-Given a diagram as follows where the lower square is a pullback
+Given a diagram as follows where the bottom square is a pullback

 ```text
   ∙ -------> ∙